By Tony Dear

 practice lag-putting before you arrive.

 - Old Macdonald, Bandon, Ore.
 More large, firm, and fun-filled greens here.
 This tribute to C.B.
 Macdonald has surfaces that average almost 14,000 square feet, making them some of the largest in America.

 - Erin Hills, Erin, Wis.
-Far larger than the average American green, plus they heave, swell, tumble, and roll, and will provide plenty of challenge to the world’s best when the USGA has them rolling at 12–13 at this year’s U.S. Open.
+Far larger than the average American green, plus they heave, swell, tumble, and roll.
+These provided plenty of challenge to the world’s best at the 2017 U.S. Open.